AMANDA COPPERSMITH LOVED being The Boss.

 “Work or love?” he asked, with another glance in the rearview mirror.
 “Or family?
 Whatever you’re puzzling over, chances are it’s one of those three.”

 Well, well.
-Not only could this taxi driver converse in the Queen’s English, he possessed a respectable vocabulary.
+Not only could this taxi driver converse in proper English, he possessed a respectable vocabulary.
 Clearly he dwelled at the top of the cabbie food chain.

 Amanda checked out the hack license mounted behind the driver’s head.
 His name was Nikolaos Stephanos.
 Of Greek extraction, then.
 She squinted at the accompanying photo, too small and blurry to tell her much, except that Nikolaos Stephanos didn’t smile for license photos.